Forhadul-Islam/MREN-Typescript-todo-app/README.md

-# Todo Application usiong typescript 🚀
+# Todo Application using typescript 🚀

 ## Frontend 🍿